domaframework/doma/docs/criteria-api.rst

 Introduction
 ============

-There are two kind of DSLs in the Criteria API:
+There are two kinds of DSLs in the Criteria API:

 * The Entityql DSL
 * The NativeSql DSL

-Both require predefined Entity classes and the metamodel classes.
+Both require predefined Entity classes and metamodel classes.

 We use the following Entity classes to show you some examples: